Everything You Need to Know About the Land Transfer Tax

 What is the Land Transfer Tax?

-The Land Transfer Tax was introduced in most Canadian provinces during the 1970s (in Ontario and Quebec) and 1980s (B.C.).
+The Land Transfer Tax (also known as the Property Transfer Tax or Welcome Tax) was introduced in most Canadian provinces during the 1970s (in Ontario and Quebec) and 1980s (B.C.).
 It was a source of revenue for municipalities, who are forbidden from taxing such things as income, sales, etc.

 It is paid to the province (or the municipality, in some instances) by the buyer of a property; sellers never pay this tax.